June 24, 2021

 Key Issues in AdTech Agreements

 One hundred and thirty billion dollars in advertising was purchased programmatically in 2020.
 Software and algorithms are making buying and targeting decisions that were made via phone, fax, and email only five or ten years ago.
 Truthfully, very few people really understand how programmatic advertising works and where the pitfalls are.
 This panel will explore some of the key issues in programmatic advertising and the most important elements to get right in programmatic advertising agreements.
-Presenters: S. Gregory Boyd, Daniel Goldberg and Amy Lawrence
+Presenters: S. Gregory Boyd and Daniel Goldberg

 Everything the Advertising Business Needs to Know About NFTs